Year 2 SATS

 Other national curriculum subjects, including English writing, speaking and listening, science and computing, will be assessed by your child's teacher based on their work throughout the year.

-Are there any practice papers for 2016 SATs?
+Are there any practice papers for the SATs?

 The Department for Education has produced some sample papers (link is external) for teachers, which you can look through to understand what kind of questions will be asked.